Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 Alternative medicine recipes will also help eliminate the unpleasant, painful symptom of diarrhea.

-How to cure indigestion with folk methods?
+How to cure intestinal disorder using traditional methods?
 There are many effective ways to do this:

-1. Simple rice broth is great for treating diarrhea, 200 ml every 3 hours a day should be consumed to eliminate diarrhea due to antibiotics.
+1. A simple rice broth is great for treating diarrhea; you need to consume 200 ml every 3 hours a day to eliminate diarrhea due to antibiotics.

-2. Oak bark crushed with calamus leaves (in equal proportions) effectively helps to get rid of diarrhea and relieve pain.
-The resulting raw material pour 0.4 liters of boiling water, boil for 45 minutes.
-Drink 100 ml three times a day before meals to treat diarrhea after antibiotics.
+2. Oak bark, crushed with calamus leaves (in equal proportions) effectively helps get rid of diarrhea and relieve pain.
+Pour the resulting raw material into 0.4 liters of boiling water and boil for 45 minutes.
+Drink 100 ml three times a day, before meals, to treat diarrhea after antibiotics.

 3. Pomegranate peels (1 tsp) effectively help in the treatment of loose stools.
-It is necessary to grind them, pour water (1 glass), boil for 5 minutes, drink throughout the day, this remedy is quite effective in the treatment of diarrhea and vomiting.
+It is necessary to grind them, add water (1 glass), cook for 5 minutes, drink throughout the day, this remedy is quite effective in the treatment of diarrhea and vomiting.

-4. Collecting herbs lingonberry leaf, mint, eucalyptus, rowan berries helps to get rid of diarrhea after antibiotics.
-To do this, you need to take raw materials in equal parts, pour 4 glasses of water.
-Boil the mixture in boiling water, when 1-2 minutes have passed, remove from heat and strain.
+4. Collecting herbs like lingonberry leaves, mint, eucalyptus, and rowan berries helps get rid of diarrhea after antibiotics.
+To do this, you need to take the raw materials in equal parts and pour 4 glasses of water.
+Cook the mixture in boiling water; when 1-2 minutes have passed, remove from heat and strain.
 Take 150 ml 15 minutes before meals.

-5. Effectively help to treat diarrhea after antibiotics leaves of St. John's wort, nettle, mint, filled with boiling water (0.2 liters).
-Mixture insist, cool and drink instead of tea during the day.
+5. Leaves of St. John's wort, nettle, mint, poured with boiling water (0.2 liters) effectively help treat diarrhea after antibiotics.
+Infuse the mixture, cool and drink instead of tea throughout the day.

-6. If the stomach hurts, it is necessary to cook blueberry jelly (300 ml of water and 1 tsp of fruit), drink in one gulp at a time, twice a day.
+6. If your stomach hurts, you need to cook blueberry jelly (300 ml of water and 1 tsp of fruit), drink in one gulp at a time, twice a day.

-7. If diarrhea is due to antibiotics, but there is nothing at hand to stop it, strong black tea with 1 tablespoon of sugar has a good effect.
+7. If you have diarrhea due to antibiotics, but there is nothing at hand to stop it, strong black tea with 1 spoon of sugar has a good effect.

 Possible complications of diarrhea after antibiotics